 GOING WITH THE FLOW

-You simply cannot plan for everything.
+Unless you plan on eloping and you’re browsing the deep corners of the Internet searching through elopement packages.
+You know very well that you simply cannot plan for everything.
 As much effort as I put into the details, we had some big issues go asunder (bartender didn’t show up, people ate our pies before we got to cut our own pie, our wedding cake ended up being a cheesecake from Food Lion we bought on our honeymoon, haha!)
 You can’t plan for it all and you have to be prepared for when things go astray!
 Just roll with the punches and enjoy the day because at the end of it, if you both showed up, the details really don’t matter! – Hannah

 Just enjoy it!
 I know people say that all the time, but it really is true.
 Do whatever it takes to stop stressing, keep breathing and enjoy the whole process!
 We had our moments of tears during the whole planning process, but we tried very hard to stay level headed and make time for ourselves in the months leading up the wedding – time both together and apart!
 When the day of the wedding came, we just told ourselves that it was what it was – whatever goes wrong, it’ll be fine.
 And it was!
 The ovens that we rented kept breaking and dinner was delayed, but we didn’t care – we were having too good of a time!
 And because we didn’t care, our guests didn’t even notice!
 So just enjoy the day.
 If something goes wrong, let someone else handle it.
 Just focus on yourselves and all of the love surrounding you! – Sera